jcnelson/poxl/citycoin-prd.md

 - current Bitcoin block and Stacks block
 - current Bitcoin price, Stacks price, and city coin price in USD
+- total market cap and trade value for the city coin
+- total value of the city's wallet overseen by a trusted third party custodian
+- when the city takes control of the city's wallet and associated funds
 - total spent by miners of the city coin in a given Stacks block
 - number of participating miners of the city coin in a given Stacks block
 - number of wins for each miner, identified by Stacks address